An informative article about mixing and audio engineering term Bus Tracks

 Busses and Automation for Creative Effects

 Bus use can lead to more creativity in your mixes.
 Once you realize you can send signal to a bus just to try something out, you end up adding a little bit of this and a little bit of that, and mixing it all together for something really cool.
-Instead of adding 100%, you can set up a wet or (effected sound) or a dry (unaffected) which can really make your mixes more interesting.
+Instead of adding 100%, you can set up a wet or (affected sound) or a dry (unaffected) which can really make your mixes more interesting.
 You can apply automation to a bus, or automate the send to a bus to differentiate different parts of a piece, which can really help your mix explore different interesting effects and special parts that sound interesting and bring your mix to life.